 Person Public Involvement (also known as Patient Public Involvement) occurs when people with dementia and carers/supporters work in partnership with researchers in setting priorities, planning and managing research studies, as well as in disseminating findings and putting results into practice.
 It is not about collecting data, but about offering advice, insights, and contributing to research projects in the same way other collaborators would.
 Some examples of PPI might include:

 - Setting research priorities

 - Sharing information about the results of the study

 Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages throughout the study.
 PPI is not about recruiting participants, it is a way to ensure that the real life experiences are considered in designing and implementing research.
 It means giving people with dementia and their carers/supporters a voice in research so that they can express the needs that matter most to them.

 Join the Dementia Research Advisory Team

-If you are a person living with dementia or a carer who would like to learn more about joining the Dementia Research Advisory Team, please get in touch with Laura O’ Philbin by mail email@example.com or phone (085 871 6533).
+If you are a person living with dementia or a family carer/supporter who would like to learn more about joining the Dementia Research Advisory Team, please get in touch with Laura O’ Philbin by mail firstname.lastname@example.org or phone 085 871 6533.